WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_IVR_Campaign_Mission1.md

 5. Click on **Contact modes**.
 You can create different contact modes in Webex Campaign to attribute a particular phone number as a Home or Office numbers.
    ![Profiles](../graphics/Lab1_AI_Agent/7.4.png)

 6. Click on **DNC List**.
-You create and manage multiple DNC (Do Not Contact) lists.
+You can create and manage multiple DNC (Do Not Contact) lists.
 The contacts in DNC lists will be excluded from Target Groups before deploying a campaign.
 Most commonly, this is used to manage contacts who have registered for DNC with telecom operators.
    ![Profiles](../graphics/Lab1_AI_Agent/7.5.png)

 7. Click on **Field mappings**.
 This settings refer to the process of uploading a template or sample data and mapping the headers with the headers of dialer system.
 When you create a campaign, you have to assign the field mappings to a campaign and appropriate contact list has to be uploaded.
 When you upload a contact list to a campaign, and if the headers of the field mappings do not match, then you will get an error.